 The next step is to update this view in order to see and filter by the tags that you’ve created.
 Structure, Views.
 Now in this case I’m just going to duplicate that media view because I don’t want to really mess this up.

-- And then I'm going to add a filter criteria - image tags.
+- add a filter criteria – image tags

-- We'll update that label just a little bit and save.
+- update that label just a little bit

 Head back over to content and media, and now you will notice that we’ve got two media tabs here.
 We could fix that in a little bit I just wanted to get through it quickly.

 You’ll note here there are the image tags added to this particular image and of course I can now filter by any tag!

 And there you go.
 Well that’s it!
 A digital asset management system inside Drupal, using core modules.
 Now there’s a little bit more to it than that, so I’d encourage you to check out the class below.
 This is OSTips from OSTraining, thanks for watching, please subscribe.
 I’m Ron Martin. ”